Wilfred/trifle/docs/Numbers-LessThan.md

 The function `<` compares numbers, returning `true` if each argument is less than the next argument.

+`<` raises an error if any of its arguments are not numbers.

 Examples:

     > (< 1 2)